POLICIES AND PROCEDURES

 Market Partners may display and/or sell MONAT products at trade shows and professional expositions.
 Before submitting a deposit to the event promoter, Market Partners must contact the MONAT Home Office and obtain permission in writing for conditional approval, as MONAT’s policy is to authorize only one MONAT business per event.
 Final approval will be granted to the first Market Partner who submits an official advertisement of the event, a copy of the contract signed by both the Market Partner and the event official, and a receipt indicating that a deposit for the booth has been paid.
 Approval is given only for the event specified.
 Any request to participate in future events must again be submitted to the Brand Guideline Department.
 MONAT further reserves the right to refuse authorization to participate at any function which it does not deem a suitable forum for the promotion of its products or the MONAT opportunity.
 Approval will not be given for swap meets, garage sales, flea markets or farmer’s markets as these events are not conducive to the professional image MONAT wishes to portray.

-3.10 - PARTICIPATION IN OTHER DIRECT SELLING OR COMPETING VENTURES
+3.10 - PARTICIPATION IN OTHER DIRECT SELLING PROGRAMS, AFFILIATE PROGRAMS & COMPETITIVE PRODUCTS

-MONAT Market Partners are free to participate in other direct selling ventures or marketing opportunities, multilevel marketing, network marketing, or relationship marketing opportunities, as long as they keep their organizations and downlines separate.
+MONAT Market Partners are free to participate as affiliates or distributors in other direct selling ventures or marketing opportunities, multilevel marketing, network marketing, or relationship marketing opportunities, as long as they keep their organizations and downlines separate.